sagarwaal/SDNICN/README.md

 Host also starts a server thread to listen requests for the content published by this host.

-MESSAGE TYPES are defined in java class util/MsgTyp.java SUCCESS,
+MESSAGE TYPES are defined in java class util/MsgTyp.java.Following are types of messages:- SUCCESS,
 NOTFOUND,
 PUBLISH,